ivan-kadyka/Dino.Runner/README.md

 # Dino Runner

-> Current project was inspired by exist [**Dino Game (2D)**](https://github.com/zigurous/unity-dino-game-tutorial) but completely has different design architecture implementation.
-Additionally game has coins feature which change character behavior.
+> The current project draws inspiration from the existing [**Dino Game (2D)**](https://github.com/zigurous/unity-dino-game-tutorial), but project has a fundamentally different design architecture.
+> Additionally, this version introduces a coins feature that change character behavior.

 ![image](Docs/Images/game_preview.png)